-This commonly includes services from the design process, productions and maintenance.
-KPO providers make use of advanced technologies like Computer Aided-Design (CAD) as well as higher level engineering methods.
+This commonly includes services from the design process, production, and maintenance.
+KPO providers make use of advanced technologies like Computer-Aided-Design (CAD) as well as higher-level engineering methods.

-Some of the industries that procure this type of role include construction, aerospace and automotives. .
+Some industries that procure this type of role include construction, aerospace, and automotive.